Penryn SurgeryTel: 01326 372502

 For more information about GP2GP visit the HSCIC website

 Anyone who has received NHS treatment or services can make a complaint.
+We would prefer to speak to you about any issues you have as soon as possible.
 If you are unable, or do not wish to make a complaint yourself, then a relative or a friend can make the complaint on your behalf, with your permission.

 You can make a complaint about any NHS treatment or service you have received or are receiving from the practice.
 The NHS Complaints Procedure does not apply to complaints about private treatment, services provided by Social Services or any events that are the subject of legal action.